 FW 1901 - Coral Reef Management in Belize

-This seminar will examine the living laboratories of the Mesoamerican Reef System—specifically the Belize barrier reef, a UNESCO World Heritage Site and the longest barrier reef in the Western Hemisphere.
+This seminar examines the living laboratories of the Mesoamerican Reef System—specifically the Belize barrier reef, a UNESCO World Heritage Site, and the longest barrier reef in the Western Hemisphere.
 Learn from local experts, engage with local community action plans, and explore the reef's biodiversity firsthand to develop a complex understanding of reef environment management.
-During this seminar you will inquire about and discuss societal goals for coral reef management, ways to translate goals into policy and practice, and methods for restoring damaged reefs.
+During this seminar, students investigate and discuss societal goals for coral reef management, ways to translate goals into policy and practice, and methods for restoring damaged reefs.
 No previous coral reef management or marine biology experience is required.
-You will spend a great deal of time physically engaging with the reef's biodiversity, so a desire to learn is encouraged.
+Students spend a great deal of time physically engaging with the reef's biodiversity, so a desire to learn is encouraged.
 This course involves a study abroad component to Belize during spring break.

 CFAN 3504 - Vertebrate Research Design and Field Survey Techniques (3 cr.)

-This course will provide participants with a brief overview of Thailand's culture and conservation challenges and then focus on applying a set of well-developed field survey and conservation tools.
+This course provides students with a brief overview of Thailand's culture and conservation challenges and then focuses on applying a set of well-developed field survey and conservation tools.
 The course begins with a 2-day trip up Thailand's central waterway on a live-aboard barge designed for research and education.
 The class then travels to Thailand's premier conservation research site where a comfortable home base is available for daily field activities and a launching point for a wilderness trip into more remote parts of western Thailand.
-Many activities will revolve around and contribute to a long-term tiger conservation project of which UM has been a principal partner.
-Students will work with three Thai biologists who are experts on tigers and field research.
-Specific activities will include camera trapping techniques, prey assessment methods and radio telemetry approaches to the study of large mammals.
+Many activities revolve around and contribute to a long-term tiger conservation project of which UM has been a principal partner.
+Students work with a team of three Thai biologists who are experts on tigers and field research.
+Specific activities include camera trapping techniques, prey assessment methods, and radio telemetry approaches to the study of large mammals.

 The Mexican Caribbean, particularly the Riviera Maya, has experienced 70 times an increase in tourism over the past 30 years.
 This rapid increase in tourism has disrupted the nesting turtles as well as other plants and animals native to this area.

-This program explores the complex problems of the impact of tourism and development on coral reefs, marine life, water quality and other habitats.
-You will learn about responsible tourism and sustainable development through field-based projects and experiencing the water, land, flora and fauna firsthand.
+This program explores the complex problems of the impact of tourism and development on coral reefs, marine life, water quality, and other habitats.
+Students learn about responsible tourism and sustainable development through field-based projects and experiencing the water, land, flora, and fauna firsthand.
 You will learn and experience coastal and marine ecology in the context of tourism and development.
 Observe sea turtles in their habitat while working on beach habitat restoration.
 Test the water quality in lagoons and cenotes to understand complex issues surrounding groundwater and freshwater in this region.
 Experience Mexican history and culture by visiting Mayan ruins and spending time in local communities.
 Apply by October 1.